GRCJP/Resume-Builder-Public/documentation/resume-guidance.md

 - ✅ **Demonstrates engineering mindset** through the tool itself

 **Your resume isn't just a document - it's your first engineering deliverable.**

+---

+*Special thanks to AJ for providing the foundational guidance that made this tool possible.*